Peter Miles (English actor)

-Peter Miles (29 August 1928 – February 2018) was an English actor.
+Peter Miles (29 August 1928 – 26 February 2018) was an English actor.
 He played many television roles including several different characters in Z-Cars and Doctor Who.
-His other television work also included Blake's 7, Survivors, The Sweeney, Dixon of Dock Green, Moonbase 3, Poldark and Bergerac.
+His other television work included Blake's 7, Survivors, The Sweeney, Dixon of Dock Green, Moonbase 3, Poldark and Bergerac.
 His film credits include roles in Made (1972), The Whistle Blower (1986) and Little Dorrit (1988).

-Peter Miles was also an accomplished jazz and soul singer.
+Miles was also an accomplished jazz and soul singer.
 He was a childhood friend of the singer Dusty Springfield, and the first recording Springfield ever made was with Miles on guitar.

+Early life

+Peter Miles was born Peter Miles-Johnson on 29 August 1928 in Ealing, London.
+His English father was Edward Hezekiah Miles-Johnson and his French mother was Jacqueline Lesourd.
+The family lived at Bradley Gardens in West Ealing.
+His parents divorced when he was in his early teens.

+In his teens, Miles was a close friend of Dusty Springfield, who lived nearby in Kent Gardens, West Ealing.
+They enjoyed singing together along with her brother, Tom.

+Acting career

+Miles trained initially as a teacher, although he sometimes participated in amateur dramatics.
+In his late 20s he worked as a teacher at the William Ellis School in Hampstead.
+Whilst working there, the actress Helen Burns (mother of one of his pupils, future actor Chris Langham) inspired Miles to audition for the Birmingham Repertory Company.

+As his acting career grew, Miles had many stage appearances in the 1960s and 1970s, including his favourite role as Satan in J.B., and an appearance in the Shakespeare adaptation An Age of Kings with Eileen Atkins.
+In the early 1980s he played a season at the RSC opposite Kenneth Branagh in Henry V, Roger Rees in Hamlet and Antony Sher in Richard III.

 Television work

+Miles had a broad television career and his appearances included guest parts in Sherlock Holmes (1968), Doomwatch (1970), Colditz (1972), Crown Court (1973), Moonbase 3 (1973), The Sweeney (1975), Survivors (1975) and Bergerac (1990).

-In the science fiction series Blake's 7 he played the character of Secretary Rontane in the episodes "Seek-Locate-Destroy" and "Trial".
+In the science fiction series Blake's 7 Miles played the character of Secretary Rontane in the episodes "Seek-Locate-Destroy" (1978) and "Trial" (1979).
 In Doctor Who, he appeared in three serials, as Dr. Lawrence in Doctor Who and the Silurians (1970), Professor Whitaker in Invasion of the Dinosaurs (1974) and Nyder in Genesis of the Daleks (1975).

-He played Sheikh Hamad in The Sandbaggers in 1978.
+Miles also played Sheikh Hamad in The Sandbaggers in 1978.

 Film work

-Appeared in the Henry VIII feature film Monarch alongside Doctor Who actors T. P. McKenna and Jean Marsh.
+Miles appeared in the Henry VIII feature film Monarch alongside Doctor Who actors T. P. McKenna and Jean Marsh.